sailfish-on-ginkgo/main/README.md

 3. run `waydroid init`, this takes some minutes to download lineageos images.
 4. run `systemctl disable --now dnsmasq`
 5. replace all `aidl2` to `aidl3` in `/etc/gbinder.d/anbox-hybris.conf`
+6. comment or delete `lxc.apparmor.profile = unconfined` in `/var/lib/waydroid/lxc/waydroid/config`
-6. open Waydroid from launcher, it should be working now
+7. open Waydroid from launcher, it should be working now

 ## Current state